Ricki Livingston, MBA

 Prior to his teaching career, Josh worked for MBNA / Bank of America in several roles, including data analysis, project management, and financial analysis.
 He also has owned several businesses, as well as worked as a consultant for financial and tax issues for other organizations.
 Josh teaches both of the Data Analytics courses in the MSA program for UConn.

-Amy Dunbar is an associate professor at the University of Connecticut.
+Amy Dunbar serves as Associate Professor and Academic Director for the Online Programs in Accounting at the University of Connecticut.
 Professor Dunbar earned her Ph.D. in 1989 from the University of Texas at Austin.
 Before that, she worked for the IRS, KPMG, and industry.
 Professor Dunbar currently teaches in the doctoral, MSA, and undergraduate accounting programs She has taught Introduction to Taxation, Taxation for Business Entities, Tax Research, Research for Accounting Professionals, and Data Analysis.
 She has received departmental and school-wide teaching awards for her teaching in UConn’s online MSA program.
 Professor Dunbar’s research interests are in the tax policy area, particularly the intersection of accounting and tax regulation.
 She is a recipient of two IRS grants to examine corporate tax aggressiveness.
 Her research has been published in the Journal of the American Taxation Association, the National Tax Journal, Public Finance Review, Journal of Public Economics, and Tax Notes.
 She is also a co-author of two BNA portfolios relating to accounting for income taxes.
 In addition to her teaching and research interests, she participates actively in the American Taxation Association and received its 2008 Outstanding Service Award.

 Frank Murphy, PhD Accounting